 Subpart 1.
 Withdrawal.
-A commissioner serving on a contract compliance panel, hearing committee, or review committee or a duly appointed hearing examiner shall withdraw at any time if he or she deems himself or herselfthey deem themselves disqualified for any reason.
+A commissioner serving on a contract compliance panel, hearing committee, or review committee or a duly appointed hearing examiner shall withdraw at any they deem themselves disqualified for any reason.

 Subpart 2.
 Motion for Disqualification.
 A party may file a motion to disqualify a commissioner serving on a contract compliance panel, hearing committee, or review committee, or a duly appointed hearing examiner, for good cause.
 The motion must be supported with sufficient detail establishing the facts and grounds for disqualification.
 The motion shall be filed with the Department's contested case hearing e-filing email address not more than ten (10) days after the moving party has received notice of the assigned panel, committee, or examiner.
 The motion will be decided by the Director of the Department.